Kenya troops fight on beaches in assault on Somali rebel city

 | MOGADISHU

-MOGADISHU Kenyan troops launched a pre-dawn attack on the Somali port city of Kismayu on Friday in an assault to drive the al Qaeda-linked al Shabaab militant group from its last major stronghold.
+MOGADISHU Kenyan troops attacked the Somali port city of Kismayu from three sides on Friday in an assault to drive the al Shabaab militant group from its last bastion.

-Fighting and shelling was taking place on the city's beaches after a land and amphibious assault, city residents and rebels said.
+Fighting was taking place on the city's beaches after an amphibious assault, the military and resident said.

-The loss of the southern port would deal a huge blow to al Shabaab as it is a lucrative source of revenue and a centre for operations over areas it has controlled in south-central Somalia since 2007.
+The loss of the southern port would deal a huge blow to the al Qaeda-linked al Shabaab as it is a lucrative source of revenue and a centre for operations over areas it has dominated in south-central Somalia since 2007.

 The group, which formally merged with al Qaeda in February, has been steadily losing its footholds under sustained pressure from African peacekeeping forces (AMISOM) and Somali government troops for the past year.

-Kenyan military spokesman Col. Cyrus Oguna said Kenyan soldiers and Somali government troops had advanced on Kismayu from the north, south and from the sea and was now in control of parts of the city.
+Kenyan military spokesman Col. Cyrus Oguna said Kenyan soldiers and Somali government troops had advanced on Kismayu from the north, south and from the sea in an amphibious assault.

-Oguna said there had been little resistance while Al Shabaab said it was still in Kismayu, the country's second biggest city.
+"For now, we're not everywhere.
+We've taken a large part of it without resistance, I don't see anything major happening" he said.

-Residents reported fighting near the beach earlier on Friday, about 4 km (2.5 miles) outside the city, as military helicopters hovered overhead.
+In Kismayu, residents said they could hear fighting near the beach, about 4 km (2.5 miles) outside the city, as military helicopters hovered overhead.

+"Now we hear shelling from the ships and the (rebels) are responding with anti-aircraft guns," Ismail Suglow told Reuters.

 KISMAYU "NOT A PIECE OF CAKE"